Meili: Enabling SmartNIC as a Service in the Cloud: Data Plane

 \subsection{Data-Path Parallelism}

-As discussed, \sys applications are composed of functions executed in a chained pattern.
-These functions naturally form a pipeline, where each function acts as an independent stage (\eg \texttt{ddos\_check} in Listing~\ref{listing:nf_example}).
-Therefore, generally speaking an application is deployed as multiple execution pipelines over heterogeneous resources in the rack; ingress traffic is distributed across these pipelines.
-We present our key design that efficiently realizes this.
+As a \sys application is composed of chained functions, we formulate its execution in a pipeline pattern with each function as an independent stage (\eg \texttt{ddos\_check} in Listing~\ref{listing:nf_example}). \sys also deploys an application as multiple pipelines over heterogeneous resources in the rack; the ingress traffic is distributed across pipelines.

-\subsubsection{\bf Resource-Efficient Pipeline Parallelism}
+\subsubsection{Resource-Efficient Pipeline Parallelism}

-The application pipeline faces significant challenges to achieve high overall resource efficiency.
-As functions vary a lot and may be written by users, pipeline stages exhibit varying compute complexities and resource needs.
-Thus the processing latency is vastly different across stages, leading to pipeline bubbles with suboptimal resource utilization and limited scaling gain.
-For instance, Figure~\ref{fig:nf_pipe}(a) depicts the execution pipeline of Listing~\ref{listing:nf_example}.
-Notably, stage \texttt{S4} is heavily underutilized and degrades the overall efficiency.
-Additionally, as shown in Figure~\ref{fig:nf_pipe}(b), simply replicating the entire pipeline does not resolve the efficiency issue as the fourth input still incurs bubbles at \texttt{S4}.
+As functions vary in complexity and run on heterogeneous resources, pipeline stages exhibit vastly different processing latency.
+This leads to pipeline bubbles with suboptimal resource utilization and \textit{sub-linear} scaling gain.
+For instance, Figure~\ref{fig:nf_pipe}(a) depicts the pipeline of Listing~\ref{listing:nf_example}.
+Stages \texttt{S2} and \texttt{S4} underutilize their resources and degrade the overall efficiency.

-To tackle this issue, \sys introduces partial pipeline replication where each stage can scale resources independently of one another.
-However, it remains challenging to determine the stages that need replication and how much resources are required for scaling.
-Figure~\ref{fig:pipe_pattern}(a) illustrates three distinct pipeline patterns with four stages each, (I), (II), and (III), showing different idle durations among stages.
-The stages with poor resource utilization vary across these patterns.
-For instance, in pipeline (II), \texttt{S2} and \texttt{S4} underutilize resources, while in pipeline (III), \texttt{S2}, \texttt{S3}, and \texttt{S4} face this issue.